 Listen to Audio Interview with Adam Montella, Emergency Management & Homeland Security Expert

-DomPrep welcomes your thoughts about this and the other important subjects that will be covered in this series.
-[A form for your feedback and comments is available by clicking the COMMENTS tab preceding this article.]
+DomPrep welcomes your thoughts about the preceding article and the other important subjects that have been covered in this series.
+[A form for your feedback and comments is available by clicking the Comments tab preceding this article.]

 Adam Montella is vice president of homeland security and preparedness services for Previstar Inc. and a nationally known emergency-management and homeland-security professional with more than 23 years direct experience in both government and the private sector.
 He served as the first general manager of emergency management for the Port Authority of New York and New Jersey in the period following the 11 September 2001 terrorist attacks and has served in many other emergency-management positions at all levels of government.
 A former member of the House Operations Recovery Team of the U.S. House of Representatives and of numerous local, state, national, and international emergency management associations, he also is a well known public speaker in his chosen field and a former recipient of Harvard University’s prestigious Innovations in American Government Award.